ricky-davis/AstroLauncher/README.md

 1. Verifies your network settings to check for Port Forwarding/NAT Loopback
 2. Automatically sets up the base Config files
-3. Checks to see if the IP:Port combo is registered with Playfab, if so, Deregisters it.
-4. Starts the server, and waits for it to register
-5. Starts a loop to check for and display players joining/leaving, using the remote console port
+3. Fixes the double server problem in the server list
+4. Starts, and automatically restarts the server
+5. Displays when users join/leave the server
 6. Keeps a log of everything in the logs folder
-7. Restarts the server if it closes, unless it closes before it registers.
-8. If the launcher is closed, the Daemon closes the dedicated server
-9. Runs a webinterface which allows you to monitor players without having to start Astroneer.
+7. Runs a webinterface to monitor server data.

 ## TODO

-1. ~~Create a watcher process to determine if the launcher is closed, to close the Dedicated Server~~
-2. Implement Save-backups with adjustable intervals
+1. Implement Save-backups with adjustable intervals
-3. ~~Auto Public IP checking / NAT Loopback detection~~
+2. Implement Auto-Restart timers
+3. Launcher.INI file
 4. Provide a web management interface

 <!-- GETTING STARTED -->